US Fulbright Logo

 Candidate Profile

 Well-rounded, articulate, self-driven candidates at all degree levels with an interest in international education and the initiative to teach conversational English at secondary school and university levels will be considered.
 Undergraduate and master degrees in the humanities and social sciences, with a focus on English, American Studies and Education, are preferred.
 Degrees in biology, mathematics, physics or history, with an interest in teaching these subjects in English to high school students are also welcome.
-Successful candidates will not just be teaching English, but also sharing about the United States culture, and explaining the U.S. educational system to local citizens who have little contextual understanding of the U.S. Previous teaching experience is highly appreciated.
+Successful candidates will not just be teaching English, but also sharing about the United States culture and explaining the United States educational system to local citizens who have little contextual understanding of the United States.
+Previous teaching experience is highly appreciated.
 Applicants must be fluent English-speakers.

 Eligibility